andreasabel/inCode/entry/introduction-to-singletons-1.md

 As always, let me know in the comments if you have any questions!
 You can also usually find me idling on the freenode `#haskell` channel, as well, as *jle\`*.
+The *singletons* [issue
+tracker](https://github.com/goldfirere/singletons/issues) is also very active.
 Happy haskelling!

 Exercises